Adroiti/docs-for-code-review-tools/Govet-cgocall.md

 ## Description

-This rules checks for types that may not be passed to `cgo` calls.
+This rule checks for types that may not be passed to `cgo` calls.

 Example of **incorrect** code: